 1. Downsizing or Moving

 When you’re getting ready to move, less really is more.
-Hauling stuff you don’t use anymore just adds stress (and moving costs).
-Whether you’re shifting to a smaller place or relocating across the country, it’s the perfect time to ask, “Do I really need this?”
+Hauling stuff you don’t use just adds stress and moving costs.
+Whether you’re shifting to a smaller place or relocating across the country, it’s the right time to ask, “Do I really need this?”

 2. Seasonal Decluttering

 Every season brings change — and your home should reflect that.
-Spring cleaning, fall refreshes, or even a mid-winter clear-out can do wonders.
-Rotating out unused items helps you stay organized and feel lighter.
+Spring cleaning, fall refreshes, or a mid-winter clear-out can do wonders.

 - Switch out seasonal decor